victoria-lo/Wherehouse/Enhancements.md

 To store the castings and sound, we've added a casts.txt on the root folder and a sound_data folder that is similar in structure to the script_data folder.

+We have chosen to implement these enhancements because they seem to go well with the objective statement of this app.
+In particular, it helps with the coordination of the production manager and the director to avoid confusion and helps improve efficiency of the production.
+It also relates to the course material since we are required to serialize the json for the sound and casting data, similar to what we did for the blocking.